t0r-onion/Tanzanite/README.md

 5. **Access Your Server**: Tanzanite will now be running locally.
 You can access it by navigating to `http://localhost:8080` in your web browser.

+## Sorry for:
+I sincerely apoligize for the unclean code it will be cleaned up in the future as this was a hobby project that I did not care much about until I was encouraged to publish it.

 ## Contributing

 Contributions to Tanzanite are welcome!
 If you have any ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.